kizito9898/IT-Documentation/Level-RMM/Level-Overview.md

 ![Screenshot](images/screenshot712.jpg)
 ![Screenshot](images/screenshot714.jpg)
 * Now I can manage Server 2022 from my level account
+---

-Add another agent using the Same process ->Copy the PowerShell Scripts
+Add another agent using the Same process on a
 * Run powershell as admin -> Run the Script.
 * Once it’s done it immediately appears on the dashboard to manage.
 * Added a Linux operating System to my level RMM platform to manage.

-* I used Install new agent, Yes Selecting Linux and Copied the One-line Command to linux (Ubuntu terminal) using Sudo to update and then paste the Command.
+ I used Install new agent, Yes Selecting Linux and Copied the One-line Command to linux (Ubuntu terminal) using Sudo to update and then paste the Command.
 Easy & Fast.

 * I’m controlling 4 devices from one platform.